madhusudanbabar/k-domains/README.md

   export default {
     buildModules: [
       [ "k-domains", {
-          subDomains: [ ], // Add subdomains here and create directories in projects folder
+          subDomains: [ ], // List of directories to hold te pages for your subdomains
           rootDomain: "root-domain" //  directory to hold the pages for root domain
       }
       ],